I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Regarding single-client constraints:

-• The relay server in this PoC holds session information in global variables in memory.
-This is a minimal configuration that does not account for simultaneous connections or individual management from multiple browsers or multiple tabs.
+• The relay server in this PoC holds session information in global variables on memory.
+It is a minimal configuration that does not consider simultaneous connections or individual management from multiple browsers or multiple tabs.

 Summary

-We built a Web Terminal PoC using AgentCore Runtime's Shell API and xterm.js, and verified SigV4-signed WebSocket connections, binary frame relay, 64KB chunking, and Shell session persistence through reconnection.
-Note that some behaviors, such as what happens when the 1-hour TTL is reached, remain unverified.
+We built a Web Terminal PoC using AgentCore Runtime's Shell API and xterm.js, and verified SigV4-signed WebSocket connections, binary frame relay, 64KB chunking, and Shell session persistence via reconnection.
+Note that some behaviors, such as the behavior upon reaching the 1-hour TTL, remain unverified.

-This PoC is a minimal validation setup.
-If you plan to expose this within your organization, please separately design authentication/authorization, session_id / shellId isolation, Origin checks, Shell lifecycle management, and other security measures.
+This PoC is a minimal configuration verification.
+If you plan to expose this within your organization, please separately design authentication/authorization, session_id / shellId separation, Origin checks, and Shell lifecycle management.

 Full PoC (server.mjs)